ccao94/tp1-docker/README.md

 docker push ccao94/tp1-httpd:1.0
 _____________________________________________________________________________________________________

-Q 1-10: we use a remote repository (like Docker Hub) to share images with a team, version our builds, and deploy them consistently across different environments (e.g., development, testing, production).
+Q 1-10: we put images in an online repo (like Docker Hub) to share them with teammates.
+It also lets us save different versions (like 1.0, 1.1) and use the exact same image for development, testing, and production.